tjbray20/Cryptocurrency_Time_Series/README.md

 - Trading popularity (volume)

 ## Business Objective
-This project postulates that we are cryptocurrency traders speaking to our stakeholders, Future Crypto Investors of America, a group of young, future investors.
-We briefly outline our process for selecting the best performing model and quickly jump into the results.
-We give particular focus to comparing predicted vs. actual prices using past data and provide accompanying visualizations.
-We expect this to both highlight performance and encourage future investment.
+This project postulates that we are cryptocurrency traders speaking to our stakeholders, Future Crypto Investors of America, a group of young, future investors interested in different portfolio options.

+We briefly outline our process for selecting the best performing model and quickly jump into the results with the following areas of focus:
+- Highlight the model's predicted prices vs. actual prices using past data and provide accompanying visualizations
+- Use a metric (RMSE) that shows margin of error to mitigate risk
-We take a daily, predictive approach to forecast if the Bitcoin price will increase, decrease or stay flat.
-We then subsequently provide guidance to buy, sell or hold that day.
+- Take a daily, predictive approach to forecast if the Bitcoin price will increase, decrease or stay flat
+- Subsequently provide guidance to buy, sell or hold on a particular day

 ## Data
 This project uses [datasets](https://www.kaggle.com/yamqwe/cryptocurrency-extra-data-bitcoin) from Kaggle user [Yam Peleg](https://www.kaggle.com/yamqwe) created for the ***[G-Research Crypto Forecasting](https://www.kaggle.com/c/g-research-crypto-forecasting)*** competition.